RenderKit/ospray/doc/api.md

   OSPData       geometries           NULL  data array of OSPGeometricModel
                                            geometry objects in the scene

-  OSPData       volumes              NULL  data array of OSPVolumeInstance
+  OSPData       volumes              NULL  data array of OSPVolumetricModel
                                            volume objects in the scene

   bool          dynamicScene        false  use RTC_SCENE_DYNAMIC flag (faster